gibahjoe/keycloak_flutter/README.md

 </head>
 <body>
 <script>
   if ('serviceWorker' in navigator) {
     window.addEventListener('flutter-first-frame', function () {
       navigator.serviceWorker.register('flutter_service_worker.js');
     });
   }
 </script>
 <script src="main.dart.js" type="application/javascript"></script>
 </body>
 </html>
 ```

+Now, create a frontend client as you usually would in keycloak.
+Ensure you set your web origins configuration properly.

+If you are still having issues, you can import the [client](example/sample-flutter-keycloak-client.json) included in the
+example application

 #### Choosing the right keycloak-js version

 The Keycloak client documentation recommends to use the same version of your Keycloak installation.

-> A best practice is to load the JavaScript adapter directly from Keycloak Server as it will automatically be updated when you upgrade the server.
-If you copy the adapter to your web application instead, make sure you upgrade the adapter only after you have upgraded the server.
+> A best practice is to load the JavaScript adapter directly from Keycloak Server as it will automatically be updated
+> when you upgrade the server.
+If you copy the adapter to your web application instead, make sure you upgrade the
+> adapter
+> only after you have upgraded the server.

 You can now use keycloak in your app.